Hackers News Hackers News

 UniFi Express (UX) Network App 9.0.114 and earlier

-Ubiquiti has released patched versions addressing both vulnerabilities simultaneously.
-Administrators should apply updates without delay:
+Ubiquiti has released patched versions that address both vulnerabilities.
+Administrators are strongly advised to apply these updates without delay:

-• Official Release: Upgrade to UniFi Network Application Version 10.1.89 or later
+• For Official Release Users: Upgrade to UniFi Network Application Version 10.1.89 or a later version.

-• Release Candidate: Upgrade to UniFi Network Application Version 10.2.97 or later
+• For Release Candidate Users: Upgrade to UniFi Network Application Version 10.2.97 or a later version.

-• UniFi Express (UX): Update firmware to Version 4.0.13 or later, which bundles Network Application Version 9.0.118 or later
+• For UniFi Express (UX) Users: Update the device firmware to Version 4.0.13 or later, which includes Network Application Version 9.0.118 or later.

-Given the perfect CVSS score of CVE-2026-22557, network segmentation and strict firewall rules limiting exposure of the UniFi Network Application management interface should be implemented as an additional defensive layer.
+Given the critical nature of CVE-2026-22557, particularly its perfect CVSS score and unauthenticated remote exploitability, organizations should also implement additional defensive measures.
+These include network segmentation and strict firewall rules to limit the exposure of the UniFi Network Application management interface.

-Ubiquiti customers running any affected version in internet-accessible environments face particularly elevated risk and should treat this as an emergency patch.
+Ubiquiti customers operating any of the affected versions in environments accessible from the internet face an exceptionally high risk and should treat this patching requirement as an emergency.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.